-During the year ended March 31, 2024, the board of directors of the Holding Company, in the meeting held on August 29, 2023 has approved a composite scheme of arrangements under section 230 to 232 and other applicable provision of the Companies Act 2013 between the Holding company ("Transferee Company") and Pickrr Technologies Private Limited ("Transferor Company"), a subsidiary of the Holding company and their respective shareholders and creditors ("Scheme").
-The scheme inter-alia provides for the Share entitlement ratio for the proposed demerger being 48,267 (Forty-Eight Thousand Two Hundred and Sixty-Seven) Non-Convertible Redeemable Preference Shares of Transferee Company having face value of INR 100 each fully paid up shall be issued for every 10 (Ten) equity shares held in Transferor Company having face value of INR 10 each fully paid up.
+During the year ended March 31, 2024, the board of directors of the Company, in the meeting held on August 29, 2023 had approved a composite scheme of arrangements under section 230 to 232 and other applicable provision of the Companies Act 2013 between the company ("Transferee Company") and Pickrr Technologies Private Limited ("Transferor Company"), a subsidiary of the company and their respective shareholders and creditors ("Scheme").
+The scheme inter alia provides for the Share entitlement ratio for the proposed demerger being 48,267 (Forty-Eight Thousand Two Hundred and Sixty-Seven) Non-Convertible Redeemable Preference Shares of Transferee Company having face value of INR 100 each fully paid up shall be issued for every 10 (Ten) equity shares held in Transferor Company having face value of INR 10 each fully paid up.

 On July 15, 2024, the National Company Law Tribunal (NCLT), New Delhi Bench sanctioned/ approved the Composite Scheme of Arrangement, which was made effective on August 1, 2024 upon filing of the certified copies of the NCLT Orders sanctioning the Scheme with the respective jurisdictional Registrar of Companies.
-Pursuant to the Scheme becoming effective, the Last mile business of Pickrr Technologies Private Limited ("Demerged Undertaking") is demerged from Pickrr Technologies Private Limited and transferred to and vested in the Holding company with effect from April 1, 2023 i.e. the Appointed Date as per Scheme.
+Pursuant to the Scheme becoming effective, the Last mile business of Pickrr Technologies Private Limited ("Demerged Undertaking") is demerged from Pickrr Technologies Private Limited and transferred to and vested in the company with effect from April 1, 2023 i.e. the Appointed Date as per Scheme.
 The transactions pertaining to the Demerged Undertaking of Pickrr Technologies Private Limited from the appointed date up to the effective date of the Scheme have been made by Transferor Company on behalf of Transferee Company as per the Scheme.
-As on the date of NCLT approval for the demerger, the Holding company holds 100% of the issued share capital of the Transferor company and therefore, there are no Non-Convertible Redeemable Preference Shares of Transferee Company that needs to be issued pursuant to the order of approval of the said composite scheme of arrangement by NCLT.
+As on the date of NCLT approval for the demerger, the company holds 100% of the issued share capital of the Transferor company and therefore, there are no Non-Convertible Redeemable Preference Shares of Transferee Company that needs to be issued pursuant to the order of approval of the said composite scheme of arrangement by NCLT.

-These transactions have been treated as business combination and the Holding Company has applied pooling of interest method to account for such business combination in its standalone financial statements.
-Based on the requirements of Appendix C to Ind AS - 103, the Company has restated financial information appearing in these financial statements in respect of previous period as if business combination had occurred from the actual date of the combination in Transferor company i.e. June 30, 2022 in the standalone financial statements.
-These transactions have no impact on the consolidated financial statements of the Group as at March 31, 2024.
+These transactions have been treated as business combination and the Company has applied pooling of interest method to account for such business combination.
+Based on the requirements of Appendix C to Ind AS - 103, the Company has restated financial information appearing in these financial statements in respect of previous period as if business combination had occurred from the actual date of the combination in Transferor company i.e. June 30, 2022.